-Its peers have fared worse recently.
-Ethereum, which is the world’s second most valuable cryptocurency, fell almost 8% in the last 24 hours, and is now trading at around $2,895, according to CoinDesk.
-It is down almost 20% since the start of January.
+Its peers have fared worse.
+Ethereum, the world’s second most valuable cryptocurency, has fallen more than 12% in the last 24 hour, and was trading at around $2,400 as of mid-morning Saturday, according to CoinDesk.
+That’s an almost 30% drop since the start of the new year.

-Investors have been getting jittery about digital currencies and other riskier assets ever since the US Federal Reserve signaled it may unwind economic stimulus more aggressively than expected.
+Investors are getting jittery about digital currencies and other riskier assets ever since the US Federal Reserve signaled it may unwind economic stimulus more aggressively than expected.

 Governments are cracking down as well.
 On Thursday, Reuters reported that Russia’s central bank has proposed a ban on crypto use and mining.
 Russia is one of the biggest crypto-mining nations in the world, but its central bank said that digital currencies can pose a threat to the country’s financial stability.

 The Russian proposal comes just a few months after China launched a full-scale clampdown on cryptocurrency, banning both trading and mining.

 Other countries are also flirting with a ban on crypto.
 In November, India said it was preparing to introduce a bill that would regulate digital currencies, although much is still unknown about that proposal.
 Earlier this week, India’s prime minister Narendra Modi said that global cooperation is needed to tackle problems posed by crytocurrencies.

 However, not everyone is pessimistic.
 Goldman Sachs said that the price of bitcoin could reach more than $100,000 within the next five years.
 In a report published earlier this month, the bank’s analysts said they saw strong gains ahead because bitcoin would increasingly steal market share from gold.